Smart and Computable Contracts

 - Computable Contracts.
 The third key theme of Clack's current research addresses Computable Contracts; i.e. legal contracts that are drafted by lawyers using a language that is understandable by both humans and computers.
 The long-term aim is that smart contract code should be “correct by design” as it will be directly created from the legal text.
 Not only will the code be faithful to the contract by design, but also this will facilitate more sophisticated and expressive agreements (because it will be easier to express complex concepts) and advanced tools for contract analytics to detect inconsistencies, conflicts and missing cases (because the underlying formal representations will be amenable to such analysis).

-Three research networks are currently active:
+Three research networks have been explored:

 - An international financial services network, investigating Smart Derivatives Contracts, Smart Contract Templates and the semantics of legal contracts.
 This comprises a central core (UCL, ISDA, and Barclays Bank) and an outer ring of law firms (e.g. Linklaters and Clifford Chance in the UK, and King & Wood Mallesons in Australia), technology and consultancy firms (e.g. R3, D2LT in the UK, Deon Digital in Switzerland, and LogicalContracts in Portugal) and academic researchers (e.g. at Imperial College London, the University of Copenhagen and very recently at the University of Cagliari in Italy and CSIRO in Australia).